Save 30% on online shipping anywhere in Canada and the US!

 While the auto industry still relies heavily on steel, the drive to increase fuel efficiency and reduce CO₂ emissions has led to a much wider use of aluminum.
 Experts predict that the average aluminum content in a car will increase by 60% by 2025.

-High-speed rail systems like the Shinkansen in Japan and the Maglev in Shanghai also use aluminum.
+High-speed rail systems like Japan’s Shinkansen and Shanghai’s Maglev also use aluminum.
 The metal allows designers to reduce the weight of the trains, cutting down on friction resistance.

-Aluminum is also known as the ‘winged metal’ because it is ideal for aircraft; again, due to being light, strong and flexible.
+Aluminum is also known as the ‘winged metal’ because it is ideal for aircraft due to its light weight, strength, and flexibility.
 In fact, aluminum was used in the frames of Zeppelin airships before airplanes had even been invented.
 Today, modern aircraft use aluminum alloys throughout, from the fuselage to the cockpit instruments.
 Even spacecraft, such as space shuttles, contain 50% to 90% of aluminum alloys in their parts.

 Construction

-Buildings made with aluminum are virtually maintenance free due to aluminum’s resistance to corrosion.
+Buildings made of aluminum are virtually maintenance-free due to their corrosion resistance.
 Aluminum is also thermally efficient, which keeps homes warm in winter and cool in summer.
-Add the fact that aluminum has a pleasing finish and can be curved, cut and welded to any desired shape, it allows modern architects unlimited freedom to create buildings that would be impossible to make from wood, plastic, or steel.
+Add the fact that aluminum has a pleasing finish and can be curved, cut, and welded into any desired shape.
+It allows modern architects unlimited freedom to create buildings that would be impossible to make from wood, plastic, or steel.

-Notable modern buildings made from aluminum include the Bank of China headquarters in Hong Kong and Zaha Hadid’s London Aquatics Centre in London.
+Notable modern buildings made of aluminum include the Bank of China headquarters in Hong Kong and Zaha Hadid’s London Aquatics Centre.

 Electrical

-Although it has just 63% of the electrical conductivity of copper, aluminum’s low density makes it the best option for long distance power lines.
-If copper was used, support structures would be heavier, more numerous, and more expensive.
-Aluminum is also more ductile than copper, enabling it to be formed into wires much more easily.
-Lastly, its corrosion-resistance helps protect wires from the elements.
+Although it has only 63% of the electrical conductivity of copper, aluminum’s low density makes it the best option for long-distance power lines.
+If copper were used, support structures would be heavier, more numerous, and more expensive.
+Aluminum is also more ductile than copper, making it easier to form into wires.
+Lastly, its corrosion resistance helps protect wires from the elements.

 Consumer Goods